fapfig/fapfig.github.io/_posts/2022-05-25-sympy-intro.md

 [![sympy](\assets\2022-05-25-sympy-intro\sympy.svg)](\assets\2022-05-25-sympy-intro\sympy.svg){:.glightbox}

 [SymPy](https://www.sympy.org) is a Python library for symbolic mathematics.
 It aims to become a full-featured computer algebra system (CAS) while keeping the code as simple as possible in order to be comprehensible and easily extensible.

+This post only shows some examples for solving equations, derivatives and integrals.
+For more complete tutorials please check the [SymPy Tutorial](https://docs.sympy.org/latest/tutorial/index.html#tutorial) website.

 ```python
 from sympy import*